cesarvr/keycloak-bible-openshift/robot/README.md

 }
 ```

 Save this file in the same folder as this project and then execute self-deploy mechanism:

 ```sh
   node index.js --cloud
 ```
+> You can use this configuration file in conjunction with docker build method we discuss previously.

 ### With Docker